-To get more information about a version, click the arrow beside the version.
+To get more information about a version, click the arrow beside the Created date.
 Information listed includes the source used to build the model, if any.
 If you imported Mix domains into your project and used them to build the model, they will be listed here.

-You build your model on the Console panel, which lets you build Mix.asr, Mix.nlu, and Mix.dialog resources and generate a version.
+You build your resources on the Manage tab, which lets you build Mix.asr, Mix.nlu, and Mix.dialog resources and generate a version.

-Note that you require for each project, or locale if your project includes multiple languages/locales, at least one sample sentence that is either intent verified or fully verified.
+Note that you require for each project, or locale if your project includes multiple languages/locales, at least one sample sentence that is either intent-assigned or annotation-assigned.
 Be sure to verify samples.

 - Specify the builds to create.